When a step needs a human, the run pauses — then resumes

 From a goal to deterministic action

-- 1Hit a gated stepThe executor reaches a step flagged as requiring approval or human input.
+- 1Hit a 2FA / gated stepThe executor reaches a login second factor or a step flagged as requiring approval.

-- 4Resume deterministicallyTwin continues from the paused step with the human's response folded in.
+- 4Resume deterministicallyTwin continues from the paused step with the code or approval folded in.

 See it on a real call